zcysxy/edav-garden/src/site/notes/Geographic Coordinate.md

 Geographic coordinate uses **latitude and longitude** to locate a position.
 Latitude and longitude are just like x-y axes, so you can build all kinds of graphs with them, like [[Scatterplot\|Scatterplot]] and [[Density Contour Plot\|Density Contour Plot]].

+- [!]
+In a geographic coordinate, **latitude** comes first.
+But it is the north-south direction.
+Therefore, there is a cross between lat-long and x-y coordinates. ^5kd68p

 There are also some special graphs for geographic coordinate system, but with controversial performance, like

 - [-] Radius Map: use a circle with a radius dependent on an additional variable to represent a dot